Scooters, Mopeds, Etc... in Alaska

 Even though Alaska's summer riding season is only slightly longer than the shelf life of cottage cheese, the Alaska Division of Motor Vehicles (DMV) still requires mopeds and scooters (or what it lump-classifies as motor-driven cycles) to be registered.

-In case there's any question about the classification of your bike, the DMV defines a motor-driven cycle as having an engine with 50 cubic centimeters of displacement or less.
+In case there's any question about the classification of your bike, the DMV defines a motor-driven cycle as having an engine with 50 cc of displacement or less.

 Before registering your moped or scooter, you will need an M2 motorized cycle permit (license).
 To qualify, you must: